 Having personally never come across this specific situation, I have opted for practical logic to answer the question..

-If an OBL has been lost in a plane crash or the plane simply disappeared (as the MH370 did), the logical thing to do would be :
+If an OBL has been lost in a plane crash or the plane simply disappeared, the logical thing to do would be :

 - First and foremost, ascertain who holds the title to the goods at the time of loss of the OBL..
 This can be determined based on what stage of negotiation or processing the OBL was before it was lost..
 The title could change depending on whether the negotiation with the bank was already done or payment processes between the seller and buyer was still to be done etc..

 - The title holder should approach the Shipping Line and explain the circumstances and provide proof of the loss such as tracking from the courier to confirm the genuineness of the loss, news items, videos, notices from airlines, police or court affidavits etc etc and request the shipping line to issue a second set of bills of lading..